sujauddinmullick/dev_ops_traditional/README.md

 # dev_ops_traditional

-We will be installing and configuring git/gerrit,jenkins,jira through script.
+We will be installing and configuring git/gerrit,jenkins,jira on traditional VM through below scripts.
 All this tool will be using LDAP as authentication protocol.

 Prerequisite: